jeffrey82221/monad_playground/README.md

 # TODO:
 - [ ] creat a monad that bind to ray.serve DAG.
-    - [ ] Start with a little playground of ray.serve DAG.
+    - [ ] Start with a little playground of ray.serve DAG. (here: https://github.com/jeffrey82221/ray_playground)
     - [ ] Come up with a connection scheme of monad to the DAG.
     - [ ] Create a basic monad and the nested monad class.